top of page

 One-of-a-Kind Vintage Works

-Created by the artist in 1971
+Created by the artist in the early 70's

-The Music Photo Gallery, in partnership with The-Hoax Studios, is honored to present a revival of one of the most significant exhibitions in the history of music photography.
+The Music Photo Gallery (TMPG) is honored to present the revival of one of the most significant exhibitions in the history of music photography.
 The original showcase took place in 1971 at New York City’s Beacon Theatre, featuring Bob Gruen’s striking photographs of Ike & Tina Turner.
-Thefollowing year, in 1972, the exhibition expanded to include a broader selection of his work, incorporating images of other legendary artists such as Bob Dylan, John Lennon & Yoko Ono, Elton John, and Mick Jagger.

 image.png